-At December 31, 2022, the Company's interest rate risk mainly arises from the interest rate impact on borrowings and is mitigated by an IRS (Note 11).
+On December 31, 2023, the Company's interest rate risk mainly arises from the interest rate impact on borrowings and is mitigated by an IRS (Note 11).

-As at December 31, 2022, with other variables unchanged, a 1% change in prime rates on borrowings not protected by the IRS would have had no impact on income and no effect on OCI.
+As of December 31, 2023, with other variables unchanged, a 1% change in prime rates on borrowings not protected by the IRS would have had no impact on income and no effect on OCI.
+A 1% change in the IRS would have no impact on income and no effect on OCI and would impact the fair value of the IRS by \$0.2 million.